Table of Contents

-What do I need to do to carry out a thorough investigation?
+What do I need to do to carry out a thorough enquiry?

-Ensure you or the person tasked to carry out the investigation has the necessary competency, authority and support.
+Ensure you or the person tasked to carry out the enquiry has the necessary competency, authority and support.
 Make sure there is no conflict of interest in their undertaking this role.

-The scope of that investigation, who assists with it and its nature, and how long it takes, will depend on the circumstances of the case.
+The scope of that enquiry, who assists with it and its nature, and how long it takes, will depend on the circumstances of the case.